Windows Installation Process

 Note

-Domestic users in China can use the following commands to install tool packages through domestic mirror sources to avoid slow download speeds from default sources.
+Domestic users in China can use the following commands to enable the bundled China mirror preset and avoid slow downloads from default sources.
 Note that if you choose to execute the following commands, you do not need to execute the commands in the above code block.

 cd C:\OpenSiFli\SiFli-SDK